Kareenak1/Kareenak1/README.md

 - 👋 Hi, I’m @Karenkathure
 - 👀 I’m a tech enthusiast
-- 🌱 I’m currently learning UI/UX Design
+- 🌱 I’m a UI/UX Design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web Design & development, Mobile Design & developmet
-- 📫 How to reach me ...

 <!---
 Kareenakathure/Kareenakathure is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.